-KUMC will rely on the NCI Central IRB for Phase 3 adult cooperative group trials.
+KUMC relies on the NCI Central IRB for adult cooperative group trials.

-The CTSA Partners are entering into an umbrella IRB reciprocity agreement that will streamline the approval process for joint research.
-While the umbrella agreement is under development, study-specific agreements are being negotiated.
-The CTSA Partners have established an algorithm to determine which IRB will be the IRB of record.
-CTSA investigators are encouraged to contact their home institution to request a single IRB review for their collaborations.
+The CTSA regional partners (UMKC/Truman Medical Center, Children's Mercy Hospital, St. Luke's Hospital, KCUMB) have signed an umbrella IRB reciprocity agreement that will streamline the approval process for joint research.
+One only IRB review will be needed for projects involving these institutions.
+The partners have established an algorithm to determine which IRB will be the IRB of record.
+Investigators from these institutions are encouraged to contact their home IRB office to request a single IRB review for their collaboration.